 - The Chromebook is being made available to the student on the terms and conditions described in this document only for purposes of educational services provided by SCS. - The Chromebook is and will remain at all times the property of Shiloh Christian School.
-SCS may recall the Chromebook, or place additional restrictions on the student's use or possession of the Chromebook, at any time and for any reason, with or without prior notice.
-If instructed to do so for any reason by any SCS teacher or administrator, the student or the student's parent/guardian will immediately surrender the Chromebook to that teacher or administrator. - SCS reserves the right to change the terms or conditions of the student's possession or use of the Chromebook, or to impose new restrictions on use or possession of the Chromebook, at any time. - The student's possession and use of the Chromebook will be subject at all times to the terms and conditions described in this document, as well as any additional rules, regulations, and restrictions that may be imposed from time to time by SCS.
+SCS may recall the Chromebook, or place additional restrictions on the student's use or possession of the Chromebook, at any time and for any reason, with or without prior notice. - SCS reserves the right to change the terms or conditions of the student's possession or use of the Chromebook, or to impose new restrictions on use or possession of the Chromebook, at any time. - The student's possession and use of the Chromebook will be subject at all times, both on and off campus, to the terms and conditions described in this document, state, and federal laws. - Under no circumstances will the student use the Chromebook or permit the Chromebook to be used in furtherance of any crime; fraud; threat; defamation; plagiarism; copyright, patent, or trademark infringement; illegal downloading; theft of intellectual property; gambling; accessing, viewing, or transmission of pornographic or violent images or content; illegal or unauthorized accessing or use of data; bullying or harassment (including cyber-bullying); malicious internet activities (including "hacking" of other computers or websites); advertising or commercial activities; abusive or insulting communications; or any unlawful activities of any kind. - Under no circumstances will the student use the Chromebook, or permit the Chromebook to be used, to access any networks, websites, or online resources that have not been approved by SCS.